Reasons to visit Cinque Terre, a charming and breathtaking coastal area of Italy.

 Located in Italy’s northwestern region of Liguria, Cinque Terre boasts some of the best scenery in the country.

-Literally translated as “Five Lands”, Cinque Terre is composed of five small coastal towns, Manarola, Vernazza, Corniglia, Riomaggiore, and Monterosso.
+Cinque Terre translates to “Five Lands”.
+The area is composed of five small coastal towns, Manarola, Vernazza, Corniglia, Riomaggiore, and Monterosso.

 1. Ease Of Travel